kurc2014/.github/profile/README.md

-**# Kathmandu University Robotics Club (KURC)**

 Welcome to the official GitHub organization of Kathmandu University Robotics Club (KURC)! 🎉

 ## **About Us**
-KURC is a community of passionate students and innovators dedicated to advancing robotics, automation, and technology through hands-on projects, workshops, and research.
+KURC is a community of students and innovators dedicated to advancing robotics, automation, and technology through hands-on projects, workshops, and research.

 ## **Purpose of This Organization**
 This space serves as a centralized hub for: